grafana/jsonnet-libs/enterprise-metrics/README.md

 # Grafana Enterprise Metrics Jsonnet library

-> **Note:** This library is in alpha and the structure of the library is subject to breaking changes.
+> **Note:** This library is **DEPRECATED** and will be removed in the future.
+If you are Grafana Labs customer
+> making use of this library, please contact support for help migrating to our [helm chart](https://grafana.com/docs/mimir/v2.1.x/operators-guide/deploying-grafana-mimir/).

 A [Jsonnet](https://jsonnet.org/) library that can be used to configure and deploy Grafana Enterprise Metrics to Kubernetes.